Updated: Jul 1

 COVID-19 numbers skyrocketed, indoor service shut down when outdoor dining was nearly impossible in New York.
 Small music stages braced for the worst.

 There were other members of Brooklyn’s music scene hurting also.
-Small music venues were and still are bleeding money big time.
+Small music venues were bleeding money big time.
 The number of businesses that have closed are in the double digits and the ones that are struggling would probably top the 90th percentile.

 Lucky 13 Saloon, a heavy metal bar has long been a favorite of metal music lovers and bands alike.
 The place is small with a bar running down one side and a stage in the back, but the drinks are good, the bartenders are great, and the high-energy bar-top dancers are never a disappointment.